aloverso/Westford-Promo/promo_status_2014_07_29.md

 and you could win Red Hat swag.
 See all that the interns have accomplished!

 Date: Thursday August 7
-Time: 2-4pm
+Time: 2-4pm, drop in whenever you can
 Who: The 2014 Summer Interns
-What: A celebration of this year's interns!
+What: A science-fair style event celebrating this year's intern work!
 Where: Westford Cafeteria
 Why: Free ice cream, Red Hat swag raffle, exciting intern projects!